hamersaw/personal-site/content/about.md

 hideDate: true
 ---

 PSA: I will soon be graduating and strongly vested in the job market.
-If my work interests you, [here is my resume](/resume.pdf).
-Please feel free to contact me.
+If my work interests you please feel free to contact me.
 I would enjoy discussing future directions for my work and how they may fit your needs.

-That being said ...

 <p align="center">
   <img width="90%" src="/profile-picture.jpg">